luigiberducci/luigiberducci.github.io/awards.md

 subtitle:
 ---

+2nd Place Team "Scuderia Segfault" of the 11th F1TENTH Autonomous Grand Prix at ICRA2023, May 2023.

 Marshall Plan Scholarship (EUR 6 500) for the research exchange at UPenn, Feb-May 2023.

 Nominated among the best under-30 of TU Wien, list ["TUW Under 30"](https://tuw.media/under-30.html), July 2022.